redengine/redengine.github.io/README.md

 Images (About): JPG - 4:4 - 300x300 (cropped if required - B&W recoloured)

 Images (Logo): PNG - 300px Wide (transparent)

+TODO
+====

+Paul Lewis - needs to be in the third person can you please change.